-You are required to complete a skills scan along with the initial assessments prior to induction.
 You will be required to provide evidence of any previous academic achievements (qualification certificates) that help determine whether you are exempt from the Functional Skills requirement of an apprenticeship.
 Additionally, learners need to provide evidence of their right to reside in the UK (i.e. birth certificate, passport etc.).
 Learners will then be invited to an induction; these are also rolling throughout the months to enable flexibility.

 You will receive an in-depth induction onto your apprenticeship, which will provide you with all the information that you need in order to commence your programme.
 The objective of your induction is to:

-• Identify how to manage study time and skills
+Identify how to manage study time and skills

-• Develop maths and/or English and prepare you for speaking and listening
+How to develop maths, English and prepare you for speaking and listening

-Explain the apprentice role and responsibilities in Safeguarding, Prevent and British Values.
+Explain the apprentice role and responsibilities in Safeguarding, Prevent and British Values

 The End Point Assessment will occur 8 - 12 weeks following assessment gateway and will incorporate different assessment components such as, interview, observation, presentation, multiple choice questions, scenario based questions.
 The assessment components will vary, depending on the apprenticeship you are undertaking.
 The independent assessor will determine your overall grade.
 Subject to achievement, you will be graded pass, merit or distinction.

 On successful completion of the end point assessment, you will receive certification of your achievement.
-Certification takes around 12 weeks
+Certification takes around 12 weeks.